-- 5.1.1 The Government announced in the Autumn Statement on 5 December 2013 that it will provide a relief of up to £1,000 to all occupied retail properties with a rateable value of £50,000 or less in each of the years 2014/15 and 2015/16.
-This increased to £1,500 from 1 April 2015. - 5.1.2 This section provides guidance about the operation and delivery of that policy, including: - factors that should be considered when making a decision to award or refuse relief; - arrangements to delegate authority to award relief in appropriate circumstances; and - appeals procedure for customers dissatisfied with the Council's decision.
+- 5.1.1 The 2024-25 Retail, Hospitality and Leisure Business Rate Scheme will provide eligible, occupied, retail, hospitality, and leisure properties with a 75% relief, up to a cash cap limit of £110,000 per business. - 5.1.2 This section provides guidance about the operation and delivery of that policy, including: - factors that should be considered when making a decision to award or refuse relief. - arrangements to delegate authority to award relief in appropriate circumstances; and - appeals procedure for customers dissatisfied with the Council's decision.